gabrielkulp/stochastic-tracker/README.md

 If you're using `virtualenv`, then first run `source venv/bin/activate`.
 Run `deactivate` or exit the shell to leave the virtual environment.

 Execute `flask run`, then visit http://127.0.0.1:5000 in your browser.

-## Contributor Info

-* Tabs, not spaces.
-That's what the tab key is for.

-* Use quotes for strings, not apostrophes.
-The exception is in templates, where it messes up the syntax highlighting to use real quotes.

-* Don't commit (even locally) if there are errors or warnings.

-* Flask has a built-in development server that supports auto-reload on source change and shows an interactive debugger on errors.
-Run it with `FLASK_ENV=development flask run`.